raneamri/nextop/README.md

 # Nextop
-Nextop is a powerful program designed for monitoring MySQL and other Database Management Systems (DBMSs), developed during a summer internship in 2023.
+Nextop is a powerful program designed for monitoring MySQL, Postgres and other Database Management Systems (DBMSs), developed during a summer internship in 2023.
 This versatile tool provides support for plugin creation, allowing users to extend its functionality according to their specific needs.

 ## Startup
 To build Nextop, execute the following command: